christinefang72/AWS-Register-Login-Stripe-DB/README.md

 - Append the url string in the post function to the `endpoint` url.
 For example, `https.../webhook`
 - In Stripe Dashboard, go to `Developers` -> `Webhooks` -> `+ Add Endpoint`, choose `payment_intent.succeeded` as the event to listen for, paste the entire url in last step

-## Write User Data Into DynamoDB
+## Write User Data Into Database
+- There are two options to write user data into the database.
+The first several steps are the same for both options.
 - Add another Lambda function to the Amplify backend.
 It will serve as a trigger to write into DynamoDB after a user verifies his/her email during Cognito authentication.
 - In Cognito (CLI or UI), link the Lambda function, and choose `PostConfirmationTrigger`.
-- In `src/` -> `custom.js`, write an event handler function.
+- In `src/custom.js`, write an event handler function.
 It will take an incoming event from Cognito, parse the user info in the event, and write the parsed info into DynamoDB.
+### Write Directly Into DynamoDB
+The first option is to create an DynamoDB instance and directly put data into DynamoDB.
 - `Item` corresponds to one entry in the database and each item has attributes corresponding to the attributes in your GraphQL schema.
 - Following is an example code template:
 ```